Gus Johnson (basketball): 1963–67

 From the start, Johnson was both a lethal inside scorer and an exciting open-court player, and his presence improved the team.
-In 1962-63, playing as the Chicago Zephyrs, the team had finished 25-55; fifth in the Western Division.
-The following season, when Johnson joined the now Baltimore Bullets, the team improved to 31-49, and were fourth in the Western Division.
-In 1964-65, the Bullets improved to 37–43 and reached third place in the Western Division, and made the playoffs.
+In 1962–63, playing as the Chicago Zephyrs, the team had finished 25–55, fifth in the Western Division.
+The following season, when Johnson joined the now-renamed Baltimore Bullets, the team improved to a 31–49 record, and were fourth in the Western Division.
+In 1964–65, the Bullets improved to 37–43 and reached third place in the Western Division, making the playoffs.
 The Bullets defeated the St. Louis Hawks in the first round of the playoffs, before losing to the Los Angeles Lakers in the Western Division Finals, four games to two.
 Johnson averaged approximately 16 points and 11 rebounds per game against both the Hawks and Lakers in the playoffs.
-Johnson was selected to play in the All-Star game for the first time, and scored 25 points in 25 minutes in the 1965 NBA All-Star Game.
+Johnson was selected to play in the All-Star game for the first time and scored 25 points in 25 minutes in the 1965 NBA All-Star Game.

-In the 1965-66 season, the Bullets rose to second place in the Western Division at 38–42.
-Johnson missed considerable time in the 1965-66 season with a navicular bone displacement injury early in the season, and torn ligaments in his right leg in an early March game, suffered while rebounding, that ended his regular season.
+In the 1965–66 season, the Bullets rose to second place in the Western Division at 38–42.
+Johnson missed considerable time in the 1965–66 season with a navicular bone displacement injury early in the season, and torn ligaments in his right leg in an early March game, suffered while rebounding, that ended his regular season.
 Johnson played in only 41 games that season.
 The Bullets were swept in the first round of the playoffs.
-Johnson attempted to play in Game 3, the elimination game in the series, but lasted on eight minutes, after his injury riddled season.
+Johnson attempted to play in Game 3, the elimination game in the series, but lasted only eight minutes, after his injury-riddled season.

-In 1966-67, the Bullets regressed to 20-61, though Johnson averaged a double-double in 73 games and was 10th in the NBA in scoring average and 12th in rebounding average.
-From the 1964-65 season to the 1966-67 season, Johnson averaged 18.6, 16.5 and 20.7 points per game and 13, 13.3 and 11.7 rebounds per game, respectively.
-He was selected second-team All-NBA in both 1964-65 and 1965-66.
+In 1966–67, the Bullets regressed to 20–61, though Johnson averaged a double-double in 73 games and was 10th in the NBA in scoring average and 12th in rebounding average.
+From the 1964–65 season to the 1966–67 season, Johnson averaged 18.6, 16.5 and 20.7 points per game and 13, 13.3 and 11.7 rebounds per game, respectively.
+He was selected second-team All-NBA in both 1964–65 and 1965–66.